meower-community/.github/profile/readme.md

 ## Rules for bot libs

 1. Must allow bot to be complient with the @ mentions rule.
 But allow the user to change the prefix (in the case of Webhooks @HookMod)
-2. Must support all offical bridges (Discord, Revolower, revolt (Revolower Unstable))
+2. Must support all offical bridges (Discord, Revower, revolt (Revower Unstable))
 3. Should expose Websocket object to all users PUBLICLY.